cardano-foundation/CIPs/cip-constitution-tech/README.md

 ### Sentences

-The constitution text MUST only contain at maximum one sentence per line.
+The constitution text MUST only contain a maximum of one sentence per group of lines delimited by one blank line between these groups.
 Each sentence MUST be followed by a newline.

 Each sentence SHOULD start on its own line with a capitalized letter.